 Learn How To Make Money Trading Altcoins

 Altcoins, or alternative digital currencies, are one of the most exciting markets for traders today.
 They are highly volatile, fast paced markets, in which a lot of money can be made in a short space of time.
-Make no mistake: this is a high risk activity to get involved in, but one in which the potential returns outstrip any other market I am aware of by orders of magnitude.
+Investors are using sites like KoCurrency (which is designed to make cryptocurrecny price predictions) in order to help them maximize profile and reduce risk.
+But make no mistake: this is a high risk activity to get involved in, but one in which the potential returns outstrip any other market I am aware of by orders of magnitude.
 In this article I will introduce you to some of the ‘need to know’ facts that all beginner’s should be aware of, and provide links to some of the best resources and tools for learning how to make money trading altcoins.

 Altcoin Trading Terminology

 Here are a few common concepts and technical terms that you will need to know before you get started:

 - ICO / ITO: An ‘Initial Coin Offering’ or ‘ICO’ is the cryptocurrency take on an ‘Initial Public Offering’, when a company’s shares are first listed on the stock market.
 It usually takes place prior to the launch of a coin’s blockchain and involves the public sale of a certain percentage of the coin’s initial supply in order to raise funds for development.
 An alternative name for this is an ‘Initial Token Offering’ or ‘ITO’.

 - Market Cap: The market capitalization of an altcoin is the total value of all its coins.
 It is common practice to use the currently available supply rather than the total supply, and this may exclude unreleased premines.
 Market cap is therefore calculated by multiplying the price per coin by the number of coins currently released onto the open market.